manelmolinaig/zefiro_backups/README.md

 | Zefiro | zefiro.me |
 | Movistar (Spain) | micloud.movistar.es |
 | O2 (Spain) | cloud.o2online.es |

+## The volume

+The volume maps the container path where files are downloaded (/backups) to a path on your host disk.

 ## How to get a folder's ID?